groupdocs-editor/GroupDocs.Editor-for-.NET-UI/samples/GroupDocs.Editor.UI.SpaSample/README.md

 1. **Clone the Repository**: Clone the **GroupDocs.Editor.UI.ReactSpaSample** repository to your local development environment.

 2. **Configuration**: Configure the necessary settings by referring to the details provided in the [GroupDocs.Editor.UI.ApiSample](https://github.com/groupdocs-editor/GroupDocs.Editor-for-.NET-UI/tree/word-processing-api/samples/GroupDocs.Editor.UI.ApiSample) repository.
-These settings include specifying the licensing type and source for GroupDocs.Editor for .NET.
+These settings include specifying the licensing type and source for the GroupDocs.Editor for .NET library.

-3. **Install Dependencies**: Navigate to the project directory and install the required dependencies using npm or yarn:
+3. **Install Dependencies**: Navigate to the project directory and install the required dependencies using the `npm` or `yarn` package managers:

    ```bash
    npm install